ElifSinemAktas/experimental-devops-project/rke2/docs/03_install_and_configure_rke2.md

 ```

 > [!NOTE]
-> Don't share your token publicly if you're in production environment.
+> I know no need to mention, but don't share your token publicly if you're in production environment:).

 Create config file